 Yellow Variegated Golden Pothos are a pretty plant with variegated, heart-shaped leaves and are very attractive.

 Philodendron climbs and makes an excellent addition to a small space.
 The only way to go is up!
 These plants like Philodendron cordatum do well climbing a trellis or pole, draping over the side of a filing cabinet or in a hanging basket near a window or under a skylight.
 These easy-care plants do well in most indoor settings and can tolerate a bit of neglect.

 Best Toxin Reducing Indoor Plants Recommended by NASA

-Although all plants perform the vital function of photosynthesis, which replaces carbon dioxide in the air with oxygen, some plants also remove toxins.
+Although all plants perform the vital function of photosynthesis, which replaces carbon dioxide in the air with oxygen, some also remove toxins.

 They do this by metabolizing some toxic chemicals and replacing them with harmless by-products of this process.
-Good air cleaning plants also incorporate some toxins (e.g., heavy metals) into their tissues, thus preventing them from circulating in the air you breathe.
+Good air cleaning vegetation also incorporate some toxins (e.g., heavy metals) into their tissues, thus preventing them from circulating in the air you breathe.

 NASA conducted in-depth studies on this phenomenon and compiled a wealth of reliable data on the subject.

 Because astronauts must spend extended periods of time in small, enclosed, unnatural settings, they are subject to problems caused by stale air and the intake of VOCs as well as a number of other toxic elements.